 Grasshopper is just off Grange Road, about 10 minutes' walk from the College, so it is close to the University Library and the Sidgwick Site.
 Grasshopper has 28 rooms and a large garden.
-Each room has its own washbasin and fridge, with shared kitchen and bathroom facilities.
+Each room has its own washbasin, with shared kitchen and bathroom facilities.
 There is a laundry and a large common room.
 Rooms are available in a variety of sizes and the rents vary accordingly.

 Whichcote House - first years